anuraj-rp/anuraj-rp.github.io/_posts/2024-12-06-tumbller-cryptobot-architecture.md

     <figcaption>Tumbller Cryptobot System Design</figcaption>
 </figure>

-The tumbller-esp32-s3 exposes the motion and motor control affordance of the cryptobot via five endpoints by running the webserver on the esp32.
+The _tumbller-esp32-s3_ exposes the motion and motor control affordance of the cryptobot via five endpoints by running a webserver.
 The endpoints `/move/forward`, `/move/backward`, `/move/left`, `/move/right` and `/move/stop` control the movements for forward, backward, left, right and stop respectively.

-The tumbller-esp-cam exposes the camera image via the `/getImage` endpoint so that when a GET request is sent to the endpoint it would return a image taken by the camera.
+The _tumbller-esp-cam_ exposes the camera image via the `/getImage` endpoint so that when a GET request is sent to the endpoint, the server on _tumbller-esp-cam_ would return a image taken by the camera.

 The server for frames-v1 is written in python.
-The frames-v1 server, tumbller-esp32-s3 and the tumbller-esp-cam need to on the same network or VPN.
+The frames-v1 server, _tumbller-esp32-s3_ and the _tumbller-esp-cam_ need to be on the same network or VPN.
 We used tailscale to put all three on the same VPN.
 The ESP32s can be exposed on the tailscale VPN with tailscale subnets.
 If the frames server is running locally on a computer without DNS name then ngrok can be used to expose to the outside world.
 The payment gate for the rovers is generated using the awesome __Paybot__ farcaster bot by Rob Recht and Richard Sun.
 They helped us a lot in setting up the payment gate quickly with their farcaster bot.

-The frame-v1 server sits in between the Tumbllers and farcaster translating the frame UI actions to appropriate tumbller-esp32-s3 and tumbller-esp-cam REST calls.
+The frame-v1 server sits in between the Tumbllers and farcaster translating the frame UI actions to appropriate _tumbller-esp32-s3_ and _tumbller-esp-cam_ REST calls.
 I explain and help the setup of the frame server for Venkat's Tumbller in Seattle here in this video.
 <br>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YMp6Q-V-Pxo?si=RupmGAWGCseMMLDd&amp;start=157" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>